MicroStrategy/rest-api-docs/docs/common-workflows/manage-consolidation-objects/retrieve-a-consolidations-definition.md

 ---
-title: Workflow Sample - Retrieve a Consolidation's Definition
+title: Workflow sample - Retrieve a consolidation's definition
-sidebar_label: Retrieve a Consolidation's Definition
+sidebar_label: Retrieve a consolidation's definition
 description: You can use REST APIs to retrieve the definition for a consolidation through the Modeling service.
 ---